-This book addresses key questions such as: do impact assessments favour business interests, at the expense of a high level of consumer protection?
-Is the evaluation of EU contract law, and the analysis in impact assessments, in line with scientific standards?
+This book addresses key questions.
+Do impact assessments favour business interests at the expense of a high level of consumer protection?
+Is the evaluation of EU contract law and the analysis in impact assessments in line with scientific standards?
 Has the fitness check revealed difficulties and success stories with EU measures at national level, and thereby facilitated an in-depth scrutiny of the design of EU contract law?
-Ultimately: is the potential of better regulation realised?
+Ultimately, is the potential of better regulation being realised?